Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 What are the top 3 cloud providers by market share?

-The top three cloud providers are Amazon Web Services (AWS), Microsoft Azure, and Google Cloud.
-By revenue, their shares in Q3 2025 were approximately 29%, 20%, and 13% respectively, according to Synergy Research Group.
-By traffic, AWS carries 3.40% of global internet traffic, Google Cloud carries 2.55%, and Azure carries 1.61%.
-Revenue rankings and traffic rankings agree on the top three but disagree on the size of the gaps between them.
+The top three are Amazon Web Services (AWS), Microsoft Azure, and Google Cloud.
+By revenue, Q3 2025 shares were roughly 29%, 20%, and 13% per Synergy Research Group.
+By traffic, AWS carries 3.40% of global internet bandwidth, Google Cloud 2.55%, and Azure 1.61%.
+Revenue rankings and traffic rankings agree on the top three but disagree on how big the gaps are.

 Who are the Big 3 hyperscalers?

-The Big Three hyperscalers are AWS, Microsoft Azure, and Google Cloud Platform.
-"Hyperscaler" refers to their ability to scale computing resources dynamically across massive globally distributed infrastructure.
-Together, they carry 7.57% of all global internet traffic and account for approximately 63% of enterprise cloud spending.
-They operate a combined 165+ datacenter regions worldwide.
+AWS, Microsoft Azure, and Google Cloud Platform.
+"Hyperscaler" means the ability to scale computing resources dynamically across massive, globally distributed infrastructure.
+Combined, they carry 7.57% of all global internet traffic and account for roughly 63% of enterprise cloud spending across 165+ datacenter regions worldwide.

 What 3 cloud computing providers hold the majority of the market share?

-AWS, Microsoft Azure, and Google Cloud hold approximately 63% of the cloud infrastructure services market by revenue (Q3 2025).
-In traffic terms, they carry 7.57% of the entire internet's bandwidth.
-The distinction matters: revenue market share reflects enterprise spending, while traffic share reflects actual workload volume.
-A company might spend heavily on premium cloud services (inflating revenue share) while generating relatively modest traffic.
+AWS, Microsoft Azure, and Google Cloud hold roughly 63% of the cloud infrastructure services market by revenue (Q3 2025).
+By traffic, they carry 7.57% of the entire internet's bandwidth.
+Revenue reflects enterprise spending.
+Traffic reflects actual workload volume.
+A company spending heavily on premium cloud services can inflate revenue share without producing much traffic.

 How much internet traffic do major cloud providers handle in 2026?